What is DeFi? Complete Guide 2025

 • Set up MetaMask wallet and secure seed phrase

-• Buy ETH on a centralized exchange
+• Buy ETH on a centralised exchange

 • Transfer a small amount to MetaMask for testing